NPOs - Non Profit Organisations

 Under the Income Tax Act, exemption which is granted is with respect to the amount applied for the purpose of the trust within India.
 In case income is applied for charitable purposes outside India, it shall be exempt only under the general or specific orders of the Central Board of Direct Taxes.
 It is note worthy that the Board can grant exemption only when the purpose of the trust tend to promote international welfare in which India is interested.

 With effect from A.Y.
 2009-10, a charitable entity which falls in the category of "General Public Utility" shall fall outside the purview of Charitable Organization if it carries out any activity in the nature of trade, commerce or business or business for a cess or fee or any other consideration.
-Irrespective of the nature of use or retention of such income if the aggregate value of such receipts is more than Rs.
-10 lakh.
-This limit has been enhanced to Rs.
-25 lakh from A.Y.
+Irrespective of the nature of use or retention of such income if the aggregate value of such receipts is more than ₹ 10 lakh.
+This limit has been enhanced to ₹ 25 lakh from A.Y.
 2012-13.

 Charitable trusts/institutions are allowed to accumulate or set apart the income derived from property held under the trust, provided they fulfill the condition spelt out in Section 11(2) read with rule 17 of the Income Tax Rules 1962 and Form no. 10.
 Accumulated Income can be kept only in modes specified in Section 11(5).

-All efforts are made to keep the content of this site correct and up-to-date.
-But, this site does not make any claim regarding the information provided on its pages as correct and up-to-date.
+Finotax.com does not make any claim that the information provided on its pages is correct and up-to-date.
 The contents of this site cannot be treated or interpreted as a statement of law.
 In case, any loss or damage is caused to any person due to his/her treating or interpreting the contents of this site or any part thereof as correct, complete and up-to-date statement of law out of ignorance or otherwise, this site will not be liable in any manner whatsoever for such loss or damage.

 The visitors may visit the web site of Income Tax Department for resolving their doubts or for clarifications.